MOEAFramework/MOEAFramework/docs/dataStore.md

 ```

 > [!NOTE]
-> Locking the data store only protects against unintended changes from the MOEA Framework itself.
+> Locking the data store only protects against changes made by or with the MOEA Framework library.
 The underlying data
 > can still be modified or deleted by other means (e.g., deleting the folder contents in the file browser).
+Always
+> backup your data!